 ♦ Adaptive Approximate State Storage (thesis research): Explicit-state model checkers use approximate (probabilistic) state storage techniques such as Bloom filters to reduce memory requirements by orders of magnitude while maintaining very high defect detection ability.
 My Bloom filter improvements (in highlights above) landed me an internship at JPL where I integrated them into the award-winning model checker Spin.

 But the problem remained that the highest accuracy for available memory was only possible with unrealistic prior knowledge of the reachable state space size.
 I solved this problem with a much more advanced system for fast, approximate state storage that adapts on-the-fly to an arbitrary state space size.
 An information theoretic argument shows that a real user of my approach with 2m bytes of memory will be at least as accurate as, and about as fast as, an oracle with m bytes of memory.

 ♦ ACL2s: "The ACL2 Sedan" (assistantship research, 2005 - 2009): I am the initial developer of ACL2s, an Eclipse-based development environment for the award-winning ACL2 theorem proving system.
-A key contribution was my architectural enhancement to ACL2 to enable implementation of a friendly prover interface pioneered by other systems.
-(I did not settle for leaky abstractions.)
+This tool sucessfully lowered barriers to entry so that freshman students could be taught to use an industrially successful automatic theorem proving system (see 'teaching' below).

 Master of Science in Computer Science · Georgia Tech · 2002 - 2003

 Bachelor of Science in Computer Science · Georgia Tech · 1999 - 2002

 ♦ Fast, All-Purpose State Storage.
 SPIN Workshop, 2009.

 ♦ Hacking and Extending ACL2.
 ACL2 Workshop, 2007.